-The PLI Leadership Team includes Director, Nancy Parachini and two Faculty Co-Directors, Robert Cooper and John Rogers.
+The PLI Leadership Team includes Director, Nancy Parachini, Assistant Director, Tonikiaa Orange, and two Faculty Co-Directors, Robert Cooper and John Rogers.
 In addition, there are PLI faculty members, a program coordinator, and a student affairs officer.

-Kelly Barnes has exclusively practiced education law for over eighteen years.
-Dr. Barnes serves as counsel for the Orange County Department of Education, which also provides legal services to all districts in the county.
+Kelly Barnes has exclusively practiced education law for over twenty years.
+Dr. Barnes currently serves in the Office of General Counsel for Los Angeles Unified School District.
+She was previously counsel for the Orange County Department of Education, which also provides legal services to all districts in the county.
 Prior to joining OCDE in 2013, Dr. Barnes was in-house counsel for the Los Angeles Unified School District for ten years and the Los Angeles County Office of Education for five years.
 Dr. Barnes graduated from the University of Wisconsin with a degree in Secondary Education, English and an emphasis in Japanese, and taught for three years before attending UCLA School of Law.
 Dr. Barnes earned her doctorate in Education from UCLA in 2004.
 Dr. Barnes has extensive experience in advising schools, with specialization in student and employment issues.
 She is dedicated to educational equity for all students and has particularly focused on students experiencing homelessness, expelled students, and adjudicated youth.
-In PLI, she co-teaches Education 296 G & H, Law and Educational Practice with Tanya Franklin.
+In PLI, she teaches Education 296 G & H: Law and Educational Practice.

 Minnie Ferguson is a co-founder and Director of Education of Semillas Community Schools, a Mexican Indigenous, non-governmental, community-based, educational organization whose mission is to cultivate higher education and advance social justice as Indigenous Peoples.
 Ms. Ferguson is also Head of School of Anahuacalmecac International University Preparatory of North America Charter School in East Los Angeles.
 She earned both a Bachelor of Arts in Psychology and a Master of Arts in Urban Planning from the University of California, Los Angeles.
 She also holds a Multiple Subjects Teaching Credential, an Administrative Services Credential and a Master’s in Educational Administration from the California State University, Los Angeles.
 Ms. Ferguson is a trained consultant, program evaluator, and workshop leader for the International Baccalaureate.

 As a student at UCLA, she helped lead a student movement which designed and founded the Cesar Chavez Chicana and Chicano Studies Department.
 Beginning with this experience, Ms. Ferguson has been involved in educational transformation for over two decades.
-Ms. Ferguson is a PLI Field Supervisor and instructs ED 498A.
+Ms. Ferguson is a PLI Field Supervisor and instructs ED 498A/B/C: Field Experience.